Hi, I'm Lucas!

 Physicist, scriptwriter with kurzgesagt - in a nutshell, and science communicator.
 And someone who spent years being terrible at explaining his own work.

-I became a scientist because I couldn't stop asking questions.
+I became a scientist because I am always curious about new things.

 What happens when you shoot neutrons at a polymer?
 Why do some materials behave completely differently at the nanoscale?
-How do you design functional materials that can change the world?
-I did my PhD in functional polymer research at Technical University of Munich (TUM) and a postdoc at the German Aerospace Center in Cologne and the Institute Laue Langevin in Grenoble, before eventually I found my scientific home as an instrument scientist at FRM II — the neutron research reactor at TUM, one of the most powerful research neutron sources in the world.
+How do you replace petrol-based polymers with sustainable/renewable materials?
+I did my PhD in functional polymer research at Technical University of Munich (TUM) and a postdoc at the German Aerospace Center in Cologne and Institute Laue Langevin in Grenoble, before eventually I found my scientific home as an instrument scientist at FRM II — the neutron research reactor at TUM, one of the most powerful research neutron sources in the world.

-But here's the thing nobody tells you in academia: being a brilliant scientist and being able to communicate your science are two completely different skills.
-And the system teaches you exactly one of them.
+Along the way, I learned something that bothers me still today: being a brilliant scientist and being able to communicate your science are two completely different skills.
+And our academic system does not necessarily teach you both.

-For years, I couldn't explain what I was working on to my own family.
-Not at Christmas dinner, not at birthday parties, not in a lift.
-My research was important — I genuinely believed that — but I had no idea how to make anyone else see it.
-That gap bothered me more than any failed experiment ever did.
+For years, I was terrible at explaining what I was working on to people outside my scientific niche: to my family during christmas dinners, to my friends at birthday parties, or during small talk in a lift or a pub.
+My research was important — I genuinely believed that — but I had little idea how to make anyone else see it.

 So I started figuring it out.
-I launched a podcast.
 I started writing.
 I experimented with formats, platforms, and stories.
+I launched a science podcast.

 A few years and 50+ scripts later, I've learned what it actually takes to turn complex science into something the world wants to hear.
 Not dumbing it down.
 Not hiding the nuance.
 Just telling the story in a way that makes people lean in rather than tune out.

-That's what I want to help you do — and here's exactly how we can work together.
+That's what I want to help you do.

 Science doesn't speak for itself